piotrsiupa/git-istash/README.md

 ### Applying stash with conflicts both in staged and unstaged changes

+So far, you may be thinking:
+"Why would I need a custom Git script for that since a normal stash command can do it as well?"
 Let's assume the same scenario as in the example above; however, this time the *brilliant idea* involves editing some of the same lines that are currently changed.

+In such situation, normal `git stash` won't let you use the option `--index`, forcing you to discard your changes in index.
 When `git istash` encounters conflicts, it behaves like `git rebase` and stops to allow the user to deal with the problem.
 (Actually, it uses `rebase` under the hood.)